 Pitfall cluster: third-party collections and incorrect taxpayer attribution

-Where ZIMRA appoints an agent (Income Tax s58; VAT s48), collections may be received from a third party such as a bank.
-Misposting those remittances to the wrong TIN or wrong tax head can immediately create severe disputes and business disruption—a risk highlighted by enforcement litigation such as Packers and the enforcement fears in Murowa Diamonds.
+Where ZIMRA appoints an agent (Income Tax section 58; VAT section 48), collections may be received from a third party such as a bank.
+Misposting those remittances to the wrong TIN or wrong tax head can immediately create severe disputes and business disruption, a risk highlighted by enforcement litigation such as Packers and the enforcement fears in Murowa Diamonds.

 G. Knowledge check (short questions)

-Under Revenue Authority Act s33A(10), when a taxpayer makes a short payment (less than principal + penalties + interest), what is the statutory order of allocation?
+Under Zimbabwe Revenue Authority Act section 33A(10), when a taxpayer makes a short payment (less than principal + penalties + interest), what is the statutory order of allocation?

-Under VAT Act s44(6), can a VAT refund be set off against non-VAT tax debts administered by the Commissioner?
+Under VAT Act section 44(6), can a VAT refund be set off against non-VAT tax debts administered by the Commissioner?

 According to ZIMRA’s TaRMS FAQ, can a ZWL refund offset a USD obligation in TaRMS?